Gaussian elimination: Finding the inverse of a matrix

 A variant of Gaussian elimination called Gauss–Jordan elimination can be used for finding the inverse of a matrix, if it exists.
 If A is an n × n square matrix, then one can use row reduction to compute its inverse matrix, if it exists.
 First, the n × n identity matrix is augmented to the right of A, forming an n × 2n block matrix [A | I].
 Now through application of elementary row operations, find the reduced echelon form of this n × 2n matrix.
-The matrix A is invertible if and only if the left block can be reduced to the identity matrix I; in this case the right block of the final matrix is A^{−1}.
+The matrix A is invertible if and only if it can be reduced to the identity matrix I; in this case the right block of the final matrix is A^{−1}.
 If the algorithm is unable to reduce the left block to I, then A is not invertible.

 For example, consider the following matrix:

 To find the inverse of this matrix, one takes the following matrix augmented by the identity and row-reduces it as a 3 × 6 matrix: